💡 What’s planned?

 - How do you get started in bug bounty?

 About us 👇

 YesWeHack is a Global Bug Bounty and VDP Platform.
 Founded in 2015, we offer an innovative approach to cybersecurity with Bug Bounty (pay-per-vulnerability discovered).
-We connect organizations with more than 30,000 ethical hackers from 170 countries to secure their exposed scopes.
+We connect organizations with tens of thousands ethical hackers from 170 countries to secure their exposed scopes.
 YesWeHack runs private and public programs in compliance with the strictest European regulations.

 In addition to the Bug Bounty platform, YesWeHack also offers support in creating a Vulnerability Disclosure Policy (VDP), a learning platform for ethical hackers called Dojo and a training platform for educational institutions, YesWeHackEDU.